ulissesf/qmassa/README.md

 #### Driver options

-The table in this section outlines which drivers in qmassa can be passed extra options to control how or from where they report their stats.
+The tables in this section outline which drivers in qmassa can be passed extra options to control how or from where they report their stats.
 Options are passed to drivers in qmassa's command line as it's shown in the example below.